How Dolph Lundgren Almost Starred in a 90s ‘Venom’ Action Movie.

 Lundgren fans, meanwhile, will have to make do with this fan-made Venom trailer, which borrows heavily from The Punisher but provides a wonderful glimpse at what could have been.

 How do you think a Dolph Lundgren 90s action version of Venom would have turned out?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!